convox/docs/docs/networking/nlb.md

 A Rack can host up to two shared NLBs:

 - **Public NLB** — internet-facing, allocated one AWS Elastic IP per Availability Zone.
 Enabled via the [NLB](/reference/rack-parameters/NLB) rack parameter.
+Mutually exclusive with [InternalOnly](/reference/rack-parameters/InternalOnly)=`Yes`; Racks configured as InternalOnly must use the internal NLB.
 - **Internal NLB** — VPC-internal (no EIPs), scheme `internal`.
 Enabled via the [NLBInternal](/reference/rack-parameters/NLBInternal) rack parameter, which requires [Internal](/reference/rack-parameters/Internal)=`Yes`.

+Each NLB is fronted by a dedicated security group (`NLBSecurity` for the public NLB, `NLBInternalSecurity` for the internal NLB).
+The security groups are exported from the Rack stack as `${Rack}:NLBSecurityGroup` and `${Rack}:NLBInternalSecurityGroup` for operators who need to reference them from custom infrastructure.
+Rack-level allowlists ([NLBAllowCIDR](/reference/rack-parameters/NLBAllowCIDR) / [NLBInternalAllowCIDR](/reference/rack-parameters/NLBInternalAllowCIDR)) and per-service `allow_cidr:` entries attach ingress rules to these groups.

 Services opt in per-port via the [nlb:](/application/services#nlb) field in `convox.yml`.
 Each declared port becomes a dedicated Listener and TargetGroup on the appropriate Rack NLB.